OsaPL/Versus-Brawl/notes.md

 # DO THOSE THINGS:
-- figure out why you cant unholster 2 back weapons at the same time
+- flagReturn should be able to be connected to flag hotspot to derive params and also able to send `returnFlag <teamId>` events
+- get rid of that stupid limitation of: `respawnTime cant be smaller than activeTime` on powerupBase
+- make winner/crown logic generic (move it to the versusBase) and support multiple winners (for teams update)
+- NIDHOGG gamemode!
 - add checkmarks or something to race goal to show you've already hit them
 - extend `powerUpBase.as` to allow more than a single particle emitter
+- `poleFlagItem` will animate legs moving after hitting someone

+# Maybe, Maybees, Maybies?
+- for simple arrays, I should just use `int find(const T& in)`
 - enable/disable hints ingame by using a key combo
-- for simple arrays, I should just use `int find(const T& in)`
-- `poleFlagItem` will animate legs moving after hitting someone
-- create a "specific weapon select system".
-Holding a key and then pressing `item` will select specific weapon

 ### For changelogs
 `git log <hash>..HEAD --pretty=format:%s`